10 Old-School Frugal Habits That You Need To Break

 Gardening

-As mentioned above, gardening is an expensive hobby.
-Although several people explained it might cost a little more, the recreation is enjoyable, and the food is fresh.
-However, many shared that it was not for them and that the “grow your own food to save money myth” needed to be debunked.
+Modern Truth: Gardening is an expensive hobby.
+Although it might cost a little more, the recreation is enjoyable, and the food is fresh.
+However, the ” grow your own food to save money myth ” is not necessarily true.

 Buy One, Get One Free

-Buy one get one free, or BOGO sales can cost more than they’re worth.
+Modern Truth: Buy one, get one free (BOGO) sales can cost more than they’re worth.
 Sure, if it’s an item you use frequently and costs less, it’s a deal.
-However, if you’re grabbing two because it’s on sale, and don’t end up using something before it spoils, you cost yourself twice as much.
+However, if you’re grabbing two because it’s on sale and don’t end up using something before it spoils, you cost yourself twice as much.

-One noted that Low-quality anything costs half as much, but you must replace it ten times as often.
+Modern Truth: Buying low-quality items may cost half as much, but you must replace them ten times as often.
 It’s not frugal.
-Sometimes you have to go with what you can get but otherwise, look for quality.
+Sometimes, you have to go with what you can get, but otherwise, look for quality.

 Incognito Browsing